-It therefore makes economic sense to monitor the rotating elements of the AHU’s to enable vibration engineers to pick up early signs of any degradation in the equipment so maintenance can be planned and carried out with minimal expense and disruption to service.
+It therefore makes economic sense to monitor the rotating elements of the AHU’s to enable vibration engineers to pick up early signs of any degradation in the equipment so that maintenance can be planned and carried out with minimal expense and disruption to service.

 Simple and cost-effective solutions

-Another method that can be applied is the use of fixed AC sensors (HS-100 Series) hard-wired back to switch boxes located in accessible, safe positions outside the AHU’s.
+Another method that can be applied is the use of fixed AC sensors (HS-100 Series) or transmitters hard-wired back to switch boxes located in accessible, safe positions outside the AHU’s.
 This set up enables vibration data to be collected safely from the same positions on a regular basis, although it should be noted that the readings are only applicable to the moment in time in which they were taken.
-Analysis of this data over time enables the maintenance engineer to obtain an valuable picture of plant operating conditions and schedule any necessary maintenance procedures accordingly.
+Analysis of this data over time enables each maintenance engineer to obtain an valuable picture of plant operating conditions and schedule any necessary maintenance procedures accordingly.
 For installations where there is limited access, for example, near the belt guards, a side entry sensor (HS-100S Series) can be used.
-A further choice which is suitable for smaller AHUs is a compact small footprint sensor (HS-130 Series).
+A further choice that is suitable for smaller AHUs is a compact small footprint sensor (HS-130 Series).

 The Hansford Sensors range of switch boxes is available in a number of configurations and finishes, ranging from the cost-effective HS-BE Series (rated to IP55 and suitable for clean, indoor environments), to the painted mild steel (rated to the IP66), to the GRP for outdoor locations or the stainless steel boxes compulsory in many food processing and pharmaceutical applications.

 Correct measurement of the levels of vibration can be achieved in several ways.
 The preferred mounting technique, where conditions allow, is to drill and tap a thread directly on the machine so an accelerometer with an integral ¼-28UNF, M6 or M8 mounting thread can screwed in to place.
 The same drill and tap method can be applied when using a separate mounting stud and then connecting the accelerometer to the stud.
-Care needs to be taken to tighten sensor to specified torque levels as over tightening can damage the sensor by stripping the thread and under tightening will lead to inaccurate readings due to poor contact with the vibrating surface.
+Care needs to be taken to tighten the sensor to specified torque levels as over-tightening can damage the sensor by stripping the thread and under tightening will lead to inaccurate readings due to poor contact with the vibrating surface.

-Where it is not possible to drill and tap, for example where warranty issues do not permit this, adhesive mounting is advised.
+Where it is impossible to drill and tap, for example where warranty issues do not permit this, adhesive mounting is advised.
 A metal filled epoxy adhesive provides suitable bonding for applications in temperature up to 100°C. Hansford Sensors can provide Metal Bonding Stud Adhesive (HS-AA003), which provides sufficient adhesive to mount up to 25 studs.